 8. Make sure that if zippers are used, they are size #10 YKK, Lenzip or #8 Riri.
 Do not accept smaller sizes.
 Ask for metal zipper sliders, and replace them once a year in salt water climates.
 Stainless steel zipper sliders are available as a special order item.
 Metal zipper sliders are stronger than plastic zipper sliders.
 Buy extra metal sliders, and replace them yearly as mentioned before.
-Marine zippers can be troublesome as they age, be sure to read about our EZ-Xtend Boat Zippers for solutions for some of these future frustrations.
+Marine zippers can be troublesome as they age, be sure to read about our EZ-Xtend Boat Zippers for solutions to some of these future frustrations.

-10. Ask if you can see a similar, completed custom boat cover, and maybe get a referral or two.
+10. Ask if you can see a similar, completed, custom boat cover, and maybe get a referral or two.
 Be diligent about seeing their work.

 11. Do they use vents in their covers?
 Venting any kind of cover is a good idea, even if you have breathable Sunbrella.
 Sunbrella still sweats on the underneath side of the material.
 Vents help the heat escape quicker.
 This reduces condensation.
-Boat Vent II is a great choice to have as a companion to your adjustable tent pole.
+Boat Vent 3 is a great choice to have as a companion to your adjustable tent pole.
 Sew-on style vents work as well.

 12. Attaching covers to trailers is done by rope, bungee, or webbing straps.
 Rope is fine, but it can be a pain.
 Bungee is also fine, but it needs replacing frequently and can put someones eye out.
 Webbing straps with adjustable quick release buckles are really nice and easy for you to use.
 They are especially nice when the straps can be completely removed from the cover.
 When you do it this way, you can number them and put them back on after you get the cover in place.
-Taken completely off the cover keeps them from snagging on the boat during removal.
+Taking them completely off the cover keeps them from snagging on the boat during removal.

-14. The answer is yes.
+14. The answer is yes!
 Just asking the question will assure that they do clean up after themselves.

-Final Tip about custom boat covers: Your warning alarms should be sounding if:
+Your warning alarms should be sounding if: